 As you post more, you can use affiliate marketing devices like social listening tools, website analytics, and social media insights to discover who your audience is and what they like.

 It’s important you know your audience so well, that you understand why they follow you in the first place.

 Remember, you’re not paid to post.
 Affiliate marketing is a performance-based online business.
 If you know what your audience likes, you can then refer the best products to them and earn more affiliate income.

 Find your products

-To earn revenue as an affiliate marketer, your audience needs to connect with what you're saying.
-The items or services you promote need to be products they genuinely need.
+To earn revenue as an affiliate marketer, your audience needs to connect with what you’re saying.
+The items or services you promote need to be products they genuinely want.
 Getting this wrong can hinder your success and diminish your credibility—as well as your audience.

 If you’re curious where to look for products or brands to work with, don’t worry.
 There are tons of affiliate marketplaces, including:

 - CJ Affiliate (formerly Commission Junction)